|

 Thanks to the upgraded H7 processor, the Mk3 provides a much smoother experience.
 Lag when scrolling is considerably reduced, though not entirely absent.

-As expected with a pre-release version, there are one or two issues.
+As expected with a pre-release version, there are some issues.
 In particular the UI for navigation is somewhat inconsistent, requiring a mix of touch and keyboard input.
 Hopefully this be refined in the official release.

 A final verdict on the operating system will follow flight testing.